SFEley/crunch/README.markdown

     collection.insert 'name' => "G'Kar", 'species' => 'Narn', 'bald' => true, 'paraphrases' => 'Socrates'

-You can pass a Fieldset object or a hash (which will be implicitly converted to a Fieldset anyway).
+You can pass a Fieldset object or a hash (which will be implicitly converted to a Fieldset).
 If you don't specify an *'\_id'* field, Crunch will create one before sending the document to the server.
-The *'\_id'* is also the return value of the `.insert` method, so that you can retrieve the document if desired.
+The *'\_id'* is also the return value of the `.insert` method so that you can retrieve the document or link to it as needed.

 You can also insert multiple documents at once: